 Under the Orphan Drug Act, the FDA may grant Orphan Drug designation to drugs or biologics intended to treat a rare disease or condition-generally a disease or condition that affects fewer than 200,000 individuals annually in the United States for a preventive drug.
 Additionally, sponsors must present a plausible hypothesis for clinical superiority to obtain Orphan Drug designation if there is a product already approved by the FDA that is intended for the same indication and that is considered by the FDA to be the same drug or biologic as the already approved drug or biologic.
 This hypothesis must be demonstrated to obtain orphan drug exclusivity.
 Orphan Drug designation must be requested before submitting an NDA or BLA.
 After the FDA grants Orphan Drug designation, the generic identity of the drug or biologic and its potential orphan use are disclosed publicly by the FDA.
 Orphan Drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical study costs, tax advantages, and user-fee waivers.
-The first NDA or BLA applicant to receive FDA approval for a particular drug or biologic to treat a particular disease with FDA Orphan Drug designation is entitled to a seven-year exclusive marketing period in the United States for that product, for that indication.
-During the seven-year exclusivity period, the FDA may not approve or biologic for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity, that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the product to meet the needs of patients with the rare disease or condition.
-Orphan drug exclusivity does not prevent the FDA from approving a different drug or biologic for the same drug or biologic for a different disease or condition.
-Among the other benefits of Orphan Drug designation are tax credits for certain research, waiver of the NDA or BLA application user fee,
+The first NDA or BLA applicant to receive FDA approval for a particular drug or biologic to treat a particular disease with FDA Orphan Drug designation is entitled to a seven-year exclusive same drug or biologic for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity, that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the product to meet the needs of patients with the rare disease or condition.
+Orphan drug exclusivity does not prevent the FDA from approving a different drug or biologic for the same disease or condition, or the same drug or biologic for a different disease or condition.
+Among the other benefits of Orphan Drug designation are tax credits for certain research, waiver of the NDA or BLA application user fee, and exclusion from price limitations imposed by the 340B drug discount program on sales of covered